 • 1912 ~ Dale Evans (Frances Butts), Singer, songwriter of Happy Trails to You, actress, wife of ‘King of the Cowboys’ Roy Rogers

-• 1927 ~ Anita Kerr, Piano, singer, record producer, The Anita Kerr Singers, composer
+• 1927 ~ Anita Kerr, Pianist, singer, record producer, The Anita Kerr Singers, composer

 • 1930 ~ In a rare recording, William ‘Count’ Basie sang with Bennie Moten’s orchestra, Somebody Stole My Gal, on Victor.